thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 several have not even received the compensation doled out by the Government.

+[^1]: A type of soldier in parts of India, later a specific military rank of the British Indian Army and of the modern armies of India and Pakistan, equivalent to sergeant

-#### BIT Chawls
+#### BIT _Chawls_

-There are a sprinkling of Muslims in the BIT Chawls in Agripada who have suffered the same fate as other members of their community residing elsewhere in Bombay, during the January 1993 bout of rioting.
+There are a sprinkling of Muslims in the BIT _Chawls_ in Agripada who have suffered the same fate as other members of their community residing elsewhere in Bombay, during the January 1993 bout of rioting.
 Prior to this, both the communities had been living in